Can Medicaid Estate Recovery Claim Against My Estate for My 20-Year-Old Benefits?

 Question:

-I have been on expanded Medicaid for 3 years.
+I have been on expanded Medicaid for three years.
 I am 61 years old.
 Is expanded Medicaid still subject to estate recovery?
 If I go off Medicaid now and don’t die till I’m, say 80, will my estate still be in jeopardy?
 Lastly, is there a way to find out how much Medicaid has paid out on your behalf to date?

 Response: